By Linda Ris

 Bills might not be included in your rent.
 These can be 20 euros per month for electricity, up to 60 euros a month if you have air-conditioning.

-Taxi’s aren’t exactly expensive but they will add up over time if you live further away from the central areas.
+Taxis aren’t exactly expensive but they will add up over time if you live further away from the central areas.
 You will pay around 2,5 euros for a 15 to 30 minute ride.
 If you live in the central area a simple bicycle or just walking could be all you need.
 If you need to travel around some more, you can rent or buy a motorbike but the amount of bureaucracy that comes with buying one might not be worth your time.
 Renting is a bit more expensive than other Asian countries(600 rupees a day for a scooter).
-Also the quality and traffic safety of the roads is not too great, so if you are inexperienced in biking, don’t even think about it.
+Also the quality and traffic of the roads is not safe, so if you are inexperienced in biking, don’t even think about it!
 A combination of taking taxi’s, cycling and walking might be safer and cheaper and is what most foreigners who stay within the 5 month visa tend to do.
 The new app called Tootle has become very popular.
 With this app you can hitch a ride on the back of a motorbike.
 Prices are somewhere in between a taxi and bus fare.

 These are located in various places around the city and tend to suit different types of nomads needs.
 Some are bright, clean with many desks and high ceilings, while others are more laid back and have a garden with more hangout and creative spaces.
 Check out the map below for one that suits your needs.
 Prices tend to go from 2 euros a day to 30 euros a month.